Frequently Asked Questions

 9th Grade Reps help out on various projects and often go on to run for other positions on the PA Executive Board in future years.
 It’s a good training position and a great way to keep up with what is going on at the school.
 9th Grade Reps, as with all members of the Executive Board, are expected to attend all monthly meetings and pitch in between meetings where help is needed.

 Tech is ranked third in the nation on the Niche rankings which recognizes public schools that are making a difference in their community.

 What if my student is having difficulty with a teacher?

 The first thing the parent should do is contact the teacher in question.
 If the result of that is unsatisfactory, the parent should reach out to the AP (Assistant Principal) of the teacher’s department.
-Including Kelly Nottingham on the communication is also a good idea.
+Including parent coordinator on the communication is also a good idea.

 Mrs. Nottingham recommends that parents give students the opportunity to try resolving routine problems on their own.
 Learning to navigate institutions and solve problems without parent assistance is an important part of students' education.
 (Of course for serious issues, parents can contact Mrs. Nottingham or any other school staff.)